|

 Latest News in Bariatric Surgery in the Bay Area

-Dr. Feng will perform telesurgery as part of the live surgery training portion of the Stanford Laparoscopic Sleeve Gastrectomy course
+Dr. Feng performs telesurgery as part of the live surgery training portion of the Stanford Laparoscopic Sleeve Gastrectomy Advanced course for Bariatric Surgeons.

 Dr. Feng has been asked to participate as a mentor due to his extensive experience in performing this procedure 100% minimally-invasive without the need for large, open incisions from 2001.
 The surgery can be performed for qualified patients of almost any Body Mass Index with optimal results.
 The procedure is unique in its versatility and effectiveness.